VidhiShah195/Hand_Gesture_Recognition/README.md

 # Hand Gesture Recognition System
-Hand Gesture Recognition System that uses MediaPipe and a custom Neural Network model to detect hand gestures from a webcam feed and apply different image filters in real time.
+A Hand Gesture Recognition System that uses MediaPipe and a custom Neural Network model to detect hand gestures from a webcam feed and apply different image filters in real time.

 ## Introduction to the Project

-This project is a hand gesture recognition system built using MediaPipe and PyTorch.
-The system detects hand gestures from images and applies gesture-based filters in real-time.
-The model has been trained on right-hand gestures and works best for right-hand input.
-A pre-trained model is included to allow users to run the system without retraining.
+This project implements a hand gesture recognition system using MediaPipe Hands to extract landmark data and a custom Convolutional Neural Network (CNN) to classify gestures in real time and change the camera filter.
+The model was trained on right-hand landmarks and performs best on right-hand inputs.
+Left-hand recognition is a limitation that can be improved with further training.

 ## Why This Project is Useful

-Hand gesture recognition has various applications, including human-computer interaction, sign language interpretation, and augmented reality interfaces.
+This project enables real-time hand gesture classification making it suitable for applications such as Hand gesture recognition has various applications, including human-computer interaction, sign language interpretation, and augmented reality interfaces.
 This project provides an easy-to-use framework for recognizing gestures and applying effects based on detected gestures.

-## Methods and Process
+## Methodology

 ### Data Collection
-* Used the Hand Gesture Recognition dataset, which contains infrared images of ten different hand gestures performed by ten subjects.
+* Collected hand landmark data on six different hand gestures performed by me,  primarily consisting of right-hand gestures.
-* Preprocessed images using image augmentations (mirroring and rotation transformations).
 * Extracted landmarks from images using MediaPipe.
+* Each gesture is represented as a set of landmark coordinates.

 ### Model Training
-* Implemented a custom Convolutional Neural Network (CNN) for classification.
+* Implemented a custom Convolutional Neural Network (CNN) for classification and trained the model using PyTorch
-* Trained the model using PyTorch with a dataset primarily consisting of right-hand gestures.
-* Applied data augmentations to improve generalization.
 * Optimized the model using categorical cross-entropy loss and Adam optimizer.

 ### System Implementation
 * The trained model is included as a pre-trained file, so users can directly run the system without retraining.
 * Implemented gesture-based image filters that apply real-time effects based on recognized gestures.

-* The system loads the pre-trained model and processes user input images to classify gestures.
+## Outcome

+* The model accurately classifies right-hand gestures with high performance.
+* Left-hand gestures are less reliable and require further improvement.